 Responsible lending practices are already in place to understand the borrower´s financial situation, help ensure that borrowers understand the terms of the loan to mitigate risks for the borrowers and avoid inappropriate lending practices.

+Sustainalytics considers expenditures that could enhance the provision of essential medicine related to critical illnesses and conditions where gaps in access exist as an impactful social expenditure and notes the broad range of possible medicine and associated equipment and supplies to be included under this category

 Financing excludes the upkeep or upgrade of highways and major roads, including in rural areas.